ftsrg/thesis-template-latex/README.md

 * The template can be imported to Eclipse as a TeXlipse project.
 * The files use UTF-8 character encoding.
 * The university logo is vectorgraphical.
+* Added separate directory for tex and bib source files.